energy-storage-analysis/LDES-Survey/cap_cost/datasets/alibaba/README.md

 the returned data are processed in `pipelines.py`, some conditions on the data drop those responses and around output into `output/items_dropped.jl`.
 The remaining items to be utilized are output into `items.jl`.

+The data output by `extract.py` has a column 'keep' that can be made empty to remove an entry from the output dataset. after aquiring a reasonable dataset I look through the titles and remove any that don't match the index reasonably.
+TODO: The intention is that a column is added to the original search csv file for 'cant_contain' words and for the next iteration of scraping words can be added on the bassis of entries that were removed during the previous scraping session, minimizing the incorrect entries.

 `runner.py` will run the main scrapy command from a python file so a debugger can be used.